Skip to main content

 Important

-• Blocked versions are never cached in your upstream proxy registry and will not be available for download or use
+• Blocked versions are never cached in your upstream proxy registry and are not available for download or use.

-• Warning and Passed versions are cached in the upstream proxy registry and can be viewed in the Artifacts page
+• Passed versions are cached in the upstream proxy registry and can be viewed in the Artifacts page; they do not appear on the Dependency Firewall dashboard.

 The Dependency Firewall dashboard provides a centralized view of all policy violations detected when fetching artifacts from external sources through upstream proxy registries.

-At the top of the dashboard, you'll find a summary of violations:
+At the top of the dashboard, you find a summary of violations:

 • Total Violations: Complete count of all policy violations (Warning + Blocked)